dotimplement/HealthChain/README.md

 - [x] 💾 Save generated request and response data for each sandbox run.
 - [x] 🎈 Streamlit dashboard to inspect generated data and responses.
 - [x] 🧪 Experiment with LLMs in a fully HL7 standard-compliant pipeline from day 1.

+## Why use HealthChain?
+- **[Most healthcare data is unstructured](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6372467/)** - HealthChain is built for real-time AI/NLP applications that deal with realistic healthcare data.
+-  **Scaling EHR integrations is a manual and tedious process** - HealthChain abstracts away complexities so you can focus on AI development, not EHR configurations.
+-  **End-to-end testing of complex pipelines** - test the real-world resilience and reliability of your whole system, not just your models.
+- **Built by health tech developers, for health tech developers** - HealthChain is tech stack agnostic, modular, and easily extensible.

 ## Clinical Decision Support (CDS)
 [CDS Hooks](https://cds-hooks.org/) is an [HL7](https://cds-hooks.hl7.org) published specification for clinical decision support.